GeorgeNAL/NALathletics-blog/_posts/2021-06-16-international-athletes-ncaa-championships.md

 Best of all, these athletes are already here!
 The numbers above are from the top 10 finishers at NCAA Division I, but it stands to reason that the percentages would extrapolate to the start lists; and, to varying extents, to team rosters and the other divisions of the NCAA and NAIA.

-<h6>If any of this sounds interesting to you, if you’d like to both stay in the sport and stay in the US to do it, if a European-inspired club model appeals to you more than what’s out there in American track & field right now, <a href="mailto:george@nalathletics.com">mash this link and let us know</a>.</h6>
+<h6>If any of this sounds interesting to you, if you’d like to both stay in the sport and stay in the US to do it and if a European-inspired club model - or just anything different - appeals to you more than what’s out there in American track & field right now, <a href="mailto:george@nalathletics.com">mash this link and let us know</a>.</h6>

 <em>Photo credit: Rick Obst / [Flickr](https://flic.kr/p/2j9MZAg), under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).</em>